 A History of Controversy

 This isn’t KK Mart’s first brush with Islamic sensitivities.
-Last year, KK Mart drew ire after it put socks featuring the word “Allah” printed on them for sale in its outlet in Bandar Sunway.
+Last year, KK Mart was embroiled in controversy after it put socks featuring the word “Allah” printed on them for sale in its outlet in Bandar Sunway.

 The company was then charged for “deliberately intending to hurt the religious feelings of Muslims”, with KK Mart and its supplier fined RM60,000.

-UMNO Youth Chief Muhammad Akmal Saleh expressed his frustration on TikTok, saying, “Since when is ham considered halal?
+UMNO Youth Chief Muhammad Akmal Saleh expressed his frustration over the non-halal sandwich on TikTok, saying, “Since when is ham considered halal?
 How did this product obtain halal certification?”
 He also referenced the earlier sock controversy, stating, “We have had enough of these insults to our religion.”

 KK Mart Responds